Selani00/Weather-app-Frontend/README.md

 ### Technological choices

 Why react + vite ?
- - React +vite is faster than normal react app. *npm create vite@latest* creates the app faster then *npx create-react-app my-app*.
+ - React +vite is faster than normal react app. *'npm create vite@latest'* creates the app faster then *'npx create-react-app'*.
 Also, vite speeds up the development feedback loop.

 Dependencies Use
 - **@reduxjs/toolkit** - To write Redux logic
 - **firebase** - Integration with Firebase services for authentication
 - **flowbite-react** - To get React components and UI elements
-- **framer-motion** - To add page transitions
 - **luxon** - To handle dates and times in weather information
 - **react** - To build user interfaces with React
 - **react-dom** - To interact with the DOM